 Hire a Personal Injury Attorney

 People who are injured in drunk driving accidents need help to ensure their rights are protected, they can properly fight the insurance companies involved, and hold the responsible parties accountable for the injuries suffered.
-A qualified, experienced personal injury attorney knows how to challenge these non-payment tactics and get you the compensation you deserve so you can get your bills paid for, get back on your feet and regain control of your life.
-If you find yourself in this situation and you live in Southern Colorado, call Heuser & Heuser for a free case consultation today!
+A qualified, experienced car accident lawyer knows how to challenge these non-payment tactics and get you the compensation you deserve so you can get your bills paid for, get back on your feet and regain control of your life.
+If you find yourself in this situation and you live in Southern Colorado, contact Heuser & Heuser for a free case consultation today!